 photo: Troika Ranch 2009 by Alex Matzke

 Co-founded by choreographer/media artist Dawn Stoppiello and composer/media artist Mark Coniglio, Troika Ranch is an arts organization that creates contemporary, hybrid artworks through an ongoing examination of the moving body and its relationship to technology.
-This aesthetic framework has informed Troika Ranch’s artistic output on every level since its inception in 1994 and has earned the organization a critically acclaimed international reputation.
-Now, after a 15-year stint collectively in New York City, the company is distributed in Europe and the US with a primary base in Portland, Oregon.
-Troika Ranch continues to build upon a ‘body of work’ that fosters many points of contact with the public – through the creation, presentation and touring of collaborative, multi-media performances, installations and films; its annual intensive workshop on live-media collaboration; and through publications and lectures on the history and future of live-media performance, the company maintains a national and international presence.
+This aesthetic framework informed Troika Ranch’s artistic output on every level since its inception in 1994 and has earned the organization a critically acclaimed international reputation.
+Based collectively in New York City from 1994-2009, then distributed in Europe and the US with a primary base in Portland, Oregon from 2009-2015, Troika Ranch maintained a national and international presence by building upon a ‘body of work’ that fostered many points of contact with the public – through the creation, presentation and touring of collaborative, multi-media performances, installations and films; annual intensive workshops on live-media collaboration; and through publications and lectures on the history and future of live-media performance.
+Stoppiello and Coniglio are currently focused on building the company’s archive Spark Machine.